If you dread spring cleaning, you’re doing it wrong!

 To maximize your profits, start by pulling out anything of particular value.
 For example, set aside brand-name clothes, collectibles and antiques.

 Next, find a consignment shop that may be interested in selling these items for you.
 While many consignment stores specialize in clothes, you can also find shops that consign antiques, baby items and furniture, among other items.

 If you don’t have a consignment shop nearby, try an online version.
 A simple search for “online consignment shop” will bring up pages of results, and almost all will be for clothing, since shipping for heavier items makes the process cost-prohibitive.

-The following are a few of the popular online consigners and resale sites:
+The following are a few of the popular online consignment and resale sites.

 While you’re pulling out brand-name clothes and collectible items, make a separate pile for electronics.
 Even old, nonworking items might garner you some extra cash.

-Be sure to wipe the memory of phones and hard drives, and then try to unload them on one of these sites:
+Be sure to wipe the memory of cellphones and hard drives, and then try to unload them on one of these sites:

 You can read this article for more information about how to sell broken electronics.